a11yproject/a11yproject.com/src/css/homepage.md

 Place a hack comment (`// HACK:`) after values when the declaration is atypical or isn't immediately self-evident (ex: browser compatibility hacks, z-index, etc. ).

+### Imports

+Please use Sass to handle importing partials.
+Using CSS's [`@import`](https://developer.mozilla.org/en-US/docs/Web/CSS/@import) rule is considered an anti-pattern, as it generates extra HTTP requests.
+It's better to let Sass stitch files together.

 ### Selectors

 #### IDs

 Do not use [ID](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/id)s as selectors.
 They create a high level of [specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) that makes it difficult to work with.

+#### !important

+Only use `!important` to [force immutability](https://csswizardry.com/2016/05/the-importance-of-important/).
+A good example of this would be for styling the `hidden` attribute, where you want to guarantee that hidden content stays that way.

+If you are using it to override something in the cascade, it signals an opportunity to re-write your CSS and lessen the specificity.

 #### JavaScript hooks